List of film archives

 This is a list of film archives and cinematheques.
 Film archives collect, restore, investigate and conserve audiovisual content like films, documentaries, television programs and newsreel footage.
-Often, every country has its own film archive to preserve the national audiovisual heritage.
+Often, a country has its own film archive to preserve the national audiovisual heritage.
 The International Federation of Film Archives comprises more than 150 institutions in over 77 countries and the Association of European Film Archives and Cinematheques is an affiliation of 49 European national and regional film archives founded in 1991.

 International

 The European Film Gateway is a single access point to European film archives and cinematheques.